scsarver/ssl_research/GITHUB_PUBLIC_KEY_FINGERPRINT.md

-### Verify a public keys finger print to solve Github connectivity issues ###
+### Verify a public keys fingerprint to solve Github connectivity issues. ###
 The case that brought me to write this short note involved a users sudden inability
-to connect to github when executing a capistrano build receiving an error like
+to connect to github when executing a capistrano build and receiving an error like
 the following:

-    The deploy has failed with an error:
+    `The deploy has failed with an error:
-    #<SSHKit::runner::ExecuteError: Exception while executing on host xxx.xxxxxx.xxx: exit>
+    #<SSHKit::runner::ExecuteError: Exception while executing on host xxx.xxxxxx.xxx: exit>`

 Some of the clues for this case involved:
 - The user just upgraded the operating system software